Lose Yourself: Music video

 The song's accompanying music video, directed by Eminem, manager Paul Rosenberg and Phillip G. Atwell, was released on October 7, 2002.
-It was uploaded unofficially on YouTube by msvogue23 on August 6, 2015.
-The video is a mixture of several scenarios, largely including several scenes from 8 Mile; however, it also contains scenes addressing problems the real-life Eminem has addressed, as well as "B-Rabbit"'s difficulties, including the ostracism by rap communities towards him due to his color and his difficult personal life.
+The video includes several scenes from 8 Mile; plus scenes addressing problems Eminem had encountered, as well as "B-Rabbit"'s difficulties, including the ostracism by rap communities towards him due to his color and his difficult personal life.

-The music video for "Lose Yourself" was filmed in Detroit, Michigan, and thus contains numerous shots of the city, including the Ambassador Bridge.
+The music video for "Lose Yourself" was filmed in his hometown Detroit, Michigan, and thus contains numerous shots of the city, including the Ambassador Bridge.
 The video is a mixture of multiple scenarios, including scenes from and reminiscent of the movie 8 Mile, and Eminem rapping next to the "8 Mile Rd.
 Mobile Court" sign that appears on the cover of the movie's soundtrack.

-It contains scenes focusing on both Rabbit's and the real-life Eminem's character; for example, the interpersonal difficulties he has to face while rapping, the insults and booing of crowds due to being a white rapper in a black-dominate scene, the domestic trouble he has to overcome due to his alcoholic mother and her deadbeat boyfriend, and dealing with the problems that arise from the people he associates with.
+It contains scenes focusing on both Rabbit's and the real-life Eminem's character; for example, the interpersonal difficulties he has to face while rapping, the insults and booing of crowds due to being a white rapper in a black-dominated scene, the domestic trouble he has to overcome due to his alcoholic mother and her deadbeat boyfriend, and dealing with the problems that arise from the people he associates with.

-At the 2003 MTV Video Music Awards it received the award for Best Video from a Film in the final year this award was given out.
+At the 2003 MTV Video Music Awards, it received the award for Best Video from a Film in the final year this award was given out.
 It also received nominations for Video of the Year, Best Male Video, Best Rap Video, and Viewer's Choice.
 He won a MuchMusic Video Award in 2003 for Favorite International Artist with the video for "Lose Yourself".

-As of March 2023, a fan-edit video has more than 1.28 billion views on YouTube.
-This makes it one of the top 300 most viewed videos on the website.
-The original music video was originally uploaded by Eminem's official account, but it was indirectly blocked from UMG.
-The copyright claim block has since been lifted and it has been made available to watch since 2020.